casper-hansen/Flask-Stripe-MySQL-Bootstrapped/README.md

 Start separating into databases instead of tables; right now, there exists one table for each service.
 You should definitely think about scaling the database, a cloud option is a great option here.

+3. Less coupling

+Currently, the different services knows about eachother (which means higher coupling).
+To remove this, we would want a centralized service that knows all the services, but the rest of the services don't know about eachother.
+All communication would go through this centralized service.

+Most of the work is done, and it would just be changing some endpoints, but if you want truly low coupling, this needs a migration.

 ## System Overview

 This is a simple overview of the system.
 Go to the app folder and see the technical README for a more detailed overview.